-5.18 Carrying Knives/offensive weapons and gang culture
+5.16 Carrying Knives/offensive weapons and gang culture

-Bringing and carrying a knife/offensive weapon onto school/college premises is a criminal Offence and immediate action will be taken by calling the police and informing all relevant personnel.
+Bringing and carrying a knife/offensive weapon onto school/college premises is a criminal offence and immediate action will be taken.
 The guidance on Searching, Screening and Confiscation for Head teachers, schools and Governors, January 2018 will be consulted and the school/college will consider and may apply the disciplinary procedure.
-If a member of staff suspects a pupil/student being involved in gang culture, this is a Safeguarding concern and will require a discussion with the Designated Safeguarding Lead who will seek advice from agencies and professionals including reference to the Safeguarding procedures as outlined by the local authority.
-The pupil/student may be an exploited child and victim to which the school/college will offer support
+If a member of staff suspects a pupil/student being involved in gang culture, this is a safeguarding concern and will require a discussion with the designated safeguarding lead who will seek advice from agencies and professionals including reference to the Safeguarding procedures as outlined by the local authority.
+The pupil/student may be an exploited child and victim to which the school/college will offer support.

-5.19 Children who may require Early Help
+5.17 Children who may require Early Help